cna-cmd/cna-cmd/README.md

 #### Hi there 👋, my name is Carolina.
 • I graduated as a Systems Analyst in 2019.
 I am currently a graduate of the Full Stack Web Developer Career at Henry.
 <br>
-• I am a very restless person, I am very curious about everything, I am always researching, reading or learning something new.
+• I am motivated by the creation of solutions and teamwork.
 <br>
-• I am motivated by problem solving and teamwork.
+• I am a very curious person, I am always researching, reading or learning something new.
 <br>
 • I would like to have the opportunity to contribute in small or large projects to challenge myself, know and learn new technologies.